-Have you ever booked a flight and wondered whether or not you actually got the cheapest price available?
+Have you ever booked a flight and wondered whether or not you actually got the cheapest flight available?
 I totally admit to looking around at the other passengers on a flight and wondering how much they paid for their seat.

-Searching for cheap flights can be tricky with so many different websites to choose from.
+Searching for cheap flights can be tricky with so many different cheap flight websites to choose from.
 There can be pages of search results to look through and uncertainty over whether now is actually the right time to book.
 Let’s get rid of some of the guesswork, shall we?

 In this guide, you’ll learn: